-So when we see the Son of God prior to His incarnation we see Him in splendor.
-That changed at Bethlehem.
-He took a different "form" as Philippians 2:6-7 explains, "Who, being in very nature God [KJV "being in the form of God], did not consider equality with God something to be grasped, but made himself nothing, taking the very nature [KJV, "the form"] of a servant, being made in human likeness."
+So when we see the Son of God prior to His incarnation, we see Him in splendor.
+In shekinah glory, no-man-can-see-Me-and-live, splendor.

+But that changed at Bethlehem.
+The Son of God took a different "form."
+Philippians 2:6-7 explains, "Who, being in very nature God [KJV "being in the form of God], did not consider equality with God something to be grasped, but made himself nothing, taking the very nature [KJV, "the form"] of a servant, being made in human likeness."